wags058/PostfixWithDeque/README.md

 - Floating-point variable support for real-number calculations.
 - Extended operator support (e.g., exponentiation).

-## Contributing
-Feel free to fork this repository and contribute to the project by submitting pull requests.

 ## License
 This project is open-source and available under the MIT license.